zipack/spec/README.md

 Blog (Chinese): https://jimmy.blog.csdn.net/

 I am a programmer interested in Information Theory and Math.
-If you like Zipack, contact and join me, make it great.
+If you like Zipack, contact and join me, make it great together.